September 8, 2025

 A good surgical team will take steps such as:

 Anesthesia for a diabetic dog does come with some extra considerations, but with preparation, a knowledgeable veterinary team, and careful monitoring, your dog can come through surgery just fine.
-The key is good communication with your vet and making sure your dog’s diabetes is well-managed before the big day.
+The key is good communication with your vet and making sure your dog’s diabetes is well-managed before and after the big day.

 September 11, 2025